kronosta/jsar/README.md

 # jsar
  A human-readable uncompressed archive format for distributing multiple files in one textbox.
+Note that this currently only has a dearchive function, but I plan to add a folder-to-JSAR option later.

 # Command Line Flags
 ```